 “No, no it’s fine.
 I wasn’t looking for a pity party or anything.”

 “Well, I wasn’t offering one, so good!”
-She says, bumping her shoulder into his.
+She said, bumping her shoulder into his.

-Ben looks at the picture of her again.
+Ben looked at the picture of her again.
 “So, what would the seventeen year old you think of your life today?”

-Leslie looks at the image of her younger self for a few seconds and tries to think back to who that girl was.
+Leslie looked at the image of her younger self for a few seconds and tried to think back to who that girl was.

-“You know, I think she’d be pretty happy,” she says with a smile.
+“You know, I think she’d be pretty happy,” she said with a smile.